CGI-NRM/SeqDB-documentation/requirements/SeqDB-Portal-requirments.md

 ### Swedish Translation

-        1. headline  locality :   should be 'plats' -missing translation
+        1. [TRANSLATON] : headline  locality: should be 'plats'
-        2. 'Stad/Region' should be 'Stad/Län' - changes should also be done in mouseover
+        2. [RENAME txt] : 'Stad/Region' should be 'Stad/Län' - changes should also be done in mouseover
-        2. mouseover 'datum', missing tanslation
+        2. [TRANSLATON] : mouseover 'datum', text still in English
-        3. Listan : Provins should be ‘Län’ ( more: shows 'Jämtlands län' etc. ,  'län' could be removed )
+        3. [RESUT-LIST] : Provins should be ‘Län’ ( more: shows 'Jämtlands län' etc. ,  'län' could be removed )
-        4. result-list:  Common-name should be traslated into xxx
+        4. [RESUT-LIST, TRANSLATON] :  Common-name should be traslated into xxx

 ### Others